FAQs - Elections

 What is the election date?

 The elections are by postal vote.
-Voting documents will be delivered from Friday 16 September 2022 to Wednesday 21 September 2022.
+Voting documents will be delivered from 9 September 2025 to 22 September 2025.
 Voters can return their vote anytime from when they receive their voting documents.
-Votes must be received by the Electoral Officer by the close of voting on midday Saturday 8 October 2022.

 Can I help people vote or collect their voting documents to send in?